inconsistent behaviour of tethering view and print view

 The error message should be written in plain language and should describe the problem and how to solve it.

-#1 Updated by Pascal Obry about 4 years ago
+#1 Updated by Pascal Obry over 4 years ago

 - Assignee set to Pascal Obry